Movies

 Movie: Moneyball 🎬

-So, I watchedΒ Rise of the Planet of the Apes the other night and I thought it was good.
+So, I watched Rise of the Planet of the Apes the other night and I thought it was good.
 3.5 out of 5 stars at least.
 Good story, decent acting, great effects.
 But as I watched it I was kind of thinking to myself that I'm tired of the modern action flick schtick.
 You know, where there's just this predictable cadence of violence and motion and effects stitched together with just enough story elements to make it appealing to a broad audience.
+I wanted to watch something that took its time and developed characters and situations I could genuinely invest in emotionally.